aral/ar.al-site/content/2018/07/06/whither-ethics-new-scientist/index.md

 {{< figure src="magazine.jpg" alt="New Scientist mmagazine on the tray table of my seat" caption="New Scientist: what's science sans ethics?" >}}

-I'm on a flight from Cork to London to speak at Nesta's Futurefest this weekend and I'm reading New Scientist.
-A full-spread ad for their conference in September, New Scientist List catches my eye.
+I'm on a flight from Cork to London to speak at Nesta's FutureFest this weekend and I'm reading New Scientist.
+A full-spread ad for their conference in September, New Scientist Live catches my eye.
 Hmm, might be interesting.
 And then I see the list of sponsors.
 Wow.

-When attempting to explain why a privacy or human rights conference having Google (Alphabet, Inc.) or Facebook, Inc. as sponsors is problematic, I often use the analogy that no one would trust a healthcare conference spnsored by Philip Morris or a conference on the environment sponsored by Exxon Mobil.
+When attempting to explain why a privacy or human rights conference having Google (Alphabet, Inc.) or Facebook, Inc., as sponsors is problematic, I often use the analogy that no one would trust a healthcare conference spnsored by Philip Morris or a conference on the environment sponsored by Exxon Mobil.
 Well, guess what?

 New Scientist's "Earth Zone Sponsor" for their conference is (drumroll) Shell.